kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 ### Input Format

 Another important question is whether voters are asked to make _ordinal_ judgments (A is better than B) or _cardinal_ judgments (A is 3x better than B).
-While cardinal judgments may seem appealing at first glance -- offering the promise of _more signal_ -- in often turns out to be a distraction.
+While cardinal judgments may seem appealing at first glance -- offering the promise of _more signal_ -- it often turns out to be a distraction.
 It is frequently the case that in _untrained audiences_, measurements of _psychic intensity_ are more likely to be measurements of _individual mood or personality_ than measurements of the _quality of the items themselves_ -- and so cardinal judgments will contain more noise than signal.

 [An analysis of Deep Funding's juror data]({% post_url 2025-08-03-deepfunding-jury-analysis %}) showed that while the perceived ratio of two projects' impact varied widely, the perceived _valence_ of the impact (whether A or B overall was more important) was remarkably consistent -- between 63% and 89% agreement, depending on the set of items being evaluated.